 If the applicant has a BA in Fine Arts rather than a high school leaving exam at the time of the admission process, they may apply for recognition of their previous studies.

-Portfolio with a minimum of 10 works made with different techniques, preferably colour drawings and paintings made in the past 2-3 years,
+Portfolio with minimum 10 works: five drawings and five actual sculptures made in the past 2-3 years.

 The portfolio should therefore include:

 creative assignment, 3D composition